 In 1780, Hugh and John Stevenson purchased Belnahua, a slate island in the Firth of Lorn on Scotland’s western coast.
-Using stone quarried from the island, they built a brewery in Oban Bay in 1793 which was converted into a distillery within the year.
+Using stone quarried from the island, they built a brewery in Oban Bay in 1793.
+Within a year, it had been converted into a distillery.
 Over the months that followed, the port town of Oban grew up around the site, gradually enclosing it on all sides and preventing any form of expansion.
 To this day, the distillery remains small for one so old.

-The 1960’s saw the distilleries future come under threat once again… With expansion common thanks to the burdgeoning single malt category, Oban found itself lagging behind it’s competitors, unable to increase production or expand in any way.
-Distillation was brought to a halt in 1968 but thankfully, the decision was reversed in 1972, and spirit has continued to flow from the Oban stills ever since.
+The 1960s saw the distillery come under threat once again.
+With expansion common across the industry, thanks to the burgeoning single malt category, Oban found itself lagging behind its competitors, unable to increase production or expand in any way.
+Distillation was brought to a halt in 1968 but thankfully, the decision was reversed in 1972.
+Spirit has continued to flow from the Oban stills ever since.

-With the intention of capitalizing on the newfound popularity of single malts, a 12 year old bottling was released in 1979 before being replaced, a decade later, by a 14 year old which would form part of Diageo’s new ‘Classic Malts’ range.
-Today, this tiny distillery on Scotland’s western coast welcomes an astonishing 35,000 visitors per year.
+With the intention of capitalizing on the newfound popularity of single malts, a 12-year-old bottling was released in 1979 before being replaced, a decade later, by a 14-year-old which would form part of Diageo’s new ‘Classic Malts’ range.

 The Oban Distillers Edition is bottled at 43% alcohol by volume and retails at around £80 a bottle.
 Unusually, it is finished in Montilla Fino Casks…

-Smell: Light Sherry influence, Berries, Caramel, Walnut, Heather Honey, Vanilla, Sea Salt and perhaps the lightest hint of Smoke.
+Smell: Light Sherry influence, Berries, Caramel, Walnut, Heather Honey, Vanilla, Sea Salt and perhaps the slightest hint of Smoke.